Battle of Arundel Island: Battle

-US troops from the 169th Infantry Regiment secured the Bustling Point area around 12 September and then elements the 27th Infantry advanced along the narrow neck of the Bomboe Peninsula.
+US troops from the 169th Infantry Regiment secured the Bustling Point area around 12 September, and then elements the 27th Infantry advanced along the narrow neck of the Bomboe Peninsula.
 Other elements of the 27th Infantry crossed over to Sagekarasa Island, wading ashore and forcing the Japanese in the area to withdraw from the western part of the island.
 The 172nd also pushed north on the eastern coast, squeezing the Japanese defenders against the two forces.
 On the evening of 12–13 September, the Japanese launched several local counterattacks, but these failed to dislodge the US beachhead in the west.
 In response, over the course of the next two nights, the Japanese began evacuating their westernmost staging area and made preparations to reinforce their shrinking perimeter with the remainder of the 13th Infantry Regiment.
 While crossing from Kolombangara via barge on 14–15 September, the Japanese reinforcements came under heavy US artillery fire, resulting in the deaths of Tomonari and two of his battalion commanders.
 Despite these losses, the reinforcements launched a frenzied counterattack, and although this was eventually contained by elements of the 27th, 169th and 172nd Infantry Regiments, it brought the US advance to a halt again.
 The Japanese subsequently resumed delaying tactics.

 In an effort to reinvigorate the offensive, Sugg arrived on Arundel on 15 September to oversee a renewed attack supported by the Marine tanks, which arrived on the Bomboe Peninsula via landing craft from Munda.
 He began a series of coordinated assaults utilizing the tanks to provide close support to his infantry.
-The fighting would continue for another week as the Japanese were forced into a small perimeter on the Stima Peninsula.
+The fighting continued for another week as the Japanese were forced into a small perimeter on the Stima Peninsula.
 Exploiting the sound of a heavy downpour to muffle the noise of their engines, five tanks from the 11th Defense Battalion moved into position behind the 27th on the west coast on the night of 16–17 September.
 The following morning the five tanks, operating in two waves with infantry support, destroyed a Japanese strongpoint, allowing the front line to advance 500 yd.
 There were no losses amongst the tanks during this first engagement, but the following day Japanese defenders firing 37 mm guns destroyed two tanks, which had become isolated from infantry support after adopting the wrong formation.
 The crews were rescued from their vehicles, though, as the supporting infantry recovered from their initial surprise and laid down supporting fire.